The world of PlanetSide 2 is split into four main continents and a couple of Virtual Reality Environments for training and testing.

 Phase 2 – Warpgates Charging and Events

-Currently there are two Continental Events:
+Currently, there are three Continental Events:

 Event: Aerial Anomaly